 Natural Gas Assessment

 The fuel-security reliability review models natural-gas consumption on a daily basis.
 The primary, independent variable is average daily temperature converted to heating degree days (HDD).
-Given a daily temperature, the total gas demand for Residential, Commercial and Industrial (RCI) customers is established based on updated gas demand reports and the sources for serving this gas demand are based the following:
+Given a daily temperature, the total gas demand for Residential, Commercial and Industrial (RCI) customers is established based on updated gas demand reports and the sources for serving this gas demand are based on the following:

-Gas from Pipelines – The first source utilized for natural gas comes from the pipeline supply encompassing Algonquin, Tennessee, Iroquois, and Portland Natural Gas Transmission System (PNGTS) from the west and Sable Island and Deep Panuke from the east (both assumed to be inactive in the near future).
+Gas from Pipelines – The first source utilized for natural gas comes from the pipeline supply encompassing Algonquin, Tennessee, Iroquois, and Portland Natural Gas Transmission System (PNGTS).

-Satellite Liquefied Natural Gas (LNG) – On cold days with 53 HDD or more, the model assumes that injections from gas Local Distribution Company (LDC) satellite LNG storage facilities will be activated in order to support the LDC behind-the-meter operations by increasing pressures and limiting draws from pipelines in accordance with their contractual agreements and supply plans.
+Satellite Liquefied Natural Gas (LNG) – On cold days (HDD), the model assumes that injections from gas Local Distribution Company (LDC) satellite LNG storage facilities will be activated in order to support the LDC behind-the-meter operations by increasing pressures and limiting draws from pipelines in accordance with their contractual agreements and supply plans.
+An LNG injection curve shall be constructed from the implied satellite LNG injections calculated for the past five winters using forecast LDC gas demand for the modelled Capacity Commitment Period and actual non-power gas demand determined using publicly available bulletin board data.

 Pipeline Connected LNG – Any remaining needs of the LDCs are supplied by large pipeline-connected LNG facilities such as Canaport, Distrigas and the Excelerate buoy.
-Depending on the assumed daily “cap” on LNG vaporization (the cap is a proxy for LNG inventory management) all of the assumed sources are prorated by the same percentage (Factor = daily cap / total vaporization capability).

-Once the gas LDC demand is served, the remaining amount of natural gas for electric generation – and its supply source – can be determined.
+Once the gas LDC demand (i.e., New England and New Brunswick gas demand) is served, the remaining amount of natural gas for electric generation – and its supply source – can be determined.
 If the gas LDC demand was ‘low,’ then pipeline gas may be available for electric generators.
-After the pipeline gas is fully utilized, the next source of gas for electric generation would be from unused pipeline connected LNG facilities.
+After the pipeline gas is fully utilized, the next source of gas for electric generation would be from unused pipeline connected LNG facilities subject to the daily “cap” on LNG vaporization as addressed in Section B below.
 The maximum daily amount of gas available from both classes of supply to the electric sector is then passed to the Electric Sector Dispatch Model.

 Electric Sector Dispatch Model